Skip to content

 Show Trust

-Teens want to be trusted just as much as you want to trust them.
-Try to find ways that you can trust your teen with big decisions or certain tasks.
-You could volunteer a decision about something that maybe the family is debating or consider giving them a curfew to show that you do trust them and will give them some lead way to make decisions so as long as they continue to follow household rules.
+Teens strive to earn your trust just as much as you want to trust them.
+Find ways to trust your teen with big decisions or specific tasks.
+You could volunteer a decision about something that maybe the family is debating or consider giving them a curfew to show that you trust them and will provide them with some lead way to make decisions as long as they continue to follow household rules.

 Taking the time to listen, communicate with lecturing, spending time together and showing trust will all work together in a magical way to help you communicate better with your teen.
 I hope that you’ll use my tips shared today to start opening up the communication lines between your teen and you today.